 The course assessment is entirely through examination.
 A-Level and AS Level Maths prepare students for further study and employment in a wide range of disciplines involving the use of maths such as sciences, social sciences, engineering and business.

-- Five GCSEs at Grade C/4 or above
+- At least five GCSEs at grade C/4 or above - including English Language.